Philadelphia crime family: "Little Nicky" Scarfo's reign (1981–1990)

-Stanfa's reign and the Third Philadelphia Mafia War (1990–1996)
+John Stanfa and the Third Philadelphia Mafia War (1990–1996)

-With many of Scarfo's loyalists serving lengthy prison terms, it became clear that Scarfo would not be able to maintain control of the family from prison much longer.
-To avoid a total power vacuum in the Philadelphia Mafia, John Stanfa, a Sicilian-born mobster with the support and endorsement of the influential Gambino and Genovese crime families in New York, was named boss of the Philadelphia crime family in 1990.
-Word was sent to the imprisoned Scarfo in October 1990, with Scarfo being informed that he was no longer boss and that John Stanfa had been installed as boss, though Stanfa wasn’t officially installed as boss until 1991.
-The New York Mafia's intrusion in Philadelphia Mafia affairs was not well received by many of the younger Philadelphia-born mobsters in the Philadelphia crime family, including Joseph "Skinny Joey" Merlino, the son of former underboss Salvatore Merlino, who saw Stanfa as an outsider who had not worked his way up in the organization due to being imprisoned during the entire Scarfo era.
+With many of Scarfo's loyalists serving lengthy prison terms, it became clear that Scarfo would not be able to maintain control of the crime family from prison much longer.
+To avoid a total power vacuum in the Philadelphia Mafia, Giovanni "John" Stanfa, a Sicilian-born mobster with the support and endorsement of the influential Gambino and Genovese families in New York, was named boss of the Philadelphia family in 1990.
+Word was sent to the imprisoned Scarfo in October 1990, with Scarfo being informed that he was no longer boss and that Stanfa had been installed as boss, though Stanfa wasn't officially installed as boss until 1991.
+The New York Mafia's intrusion in Philadelphia Mafia affairs was not well received by many of the younger Philadelphia-born mobsters in the crime family, including Joseph "Skinny Joey" Merlino, the son of former underboss Salvatore Merlino, who saw Stanfa as an outsider who had not worked his way up in the organization due to being imprisoned during the entire Scarfo era.

 While serving prison time together in 1990, Merlino met Ralph Natale.
-According to Natale, he and Merlino began plotting to take over the Philadelphia crime family during this period.
-Natale named Michael Ciancaglini, Steven Mazzone, George Borgesi, Gaetano "Tommy Horsehead" Scafidi and Martin Angelina as Merlino's key associates and co-conspirators in the plan.
+According to Natale, he and Merlino began plotting to take over the Philadelphia family during this period.
+Natale named Michael Ciancaglini, Steven Mazzone, George Borgesi, Gaetano "Tommy Horsehead" Scafidi and Martin "Marty" Angelina as Merlino's key associates and co-conspirators in the plan.
 Stanfa was aware of the divide in his family and tried to find a peaceful solution.
 He named Michael's older brother Joseph Jr., as his new underboss.
 Stanfa hoped that this would appease the Merlino faction and bring them under his banner.
-However, tensions escalated and in 1991 another war for control of the Philadelphia crime family was underway.
-Merlino loyalists shot and incapacitated Joseph Ciancaglini Jr. while Stanfa's faction killed Michael Ciancaglini.
+However, tensions escalated, and in 1991 another war for control of the Philadelphia family was underway.
+Merlino loyalists shot and incapacitated Joseph Ciancaglini Jr., while Stanfa's faction killed Michael Ciancaglini.
 They continued attacking each other for months, including a freeway ambush Stanfa survived, and several failed attempts on Merlino's life.
 The Stanfa faction was still solidifying its control of the crime family and recruited many outside hitmen for the war.